cnkamorn/Post_Management/README.md

       - VIP users can import multiple social media posts from a CSV file (e.g., posts.csv).
       - Exceptions during import are captured, handling cases where the CSV file format is incorrect.

+## Database
+The application utilizes SQLite for data storage.

 ## Testing
 The application is tested using JUnit.
 The test cases cover various scenarios to ensure the robustness and reliability of the implemented functionalities.